This site is intended for UK healthcare professionals only

 Two distinct waves

-At the heart of Gladwell’s book lies the tipping point itself: the moment when a trend, crosses a threshold, becoming contagious and spreading rapidly throughout society.
+At the heart of Gladwell’s book lies the tipping point itself: the moment when a trend crosses a threshold, becoming contagious and spreading rapidly throughout society.
 He also discusses the importance of the ‘stickiness factor’, or the ability of an idea or message to remain relevant in peoples’ minds.
-Although difficult to determine these exactly, it is possible to glean some insights into both.
+Although difficult to determine exactly, it is possible to glean some insights into both.

 From 2004 onwards, Google has offered data on ‘Google Trends’, a tool that allows users to observe the popularity of search terms and topics over time.